 The primary differences between ESB and Ascension Bay are size and accessibility.
 ESB is approximately half the size of her more famous sister, but Ascension Bay has more than six thousand people living in the towns around her shores.
 There are nine official lodges plus several back country, “unofficial” guides that fish the bay, and as of 2015, one hundred and eighty boats with permits for fishing, snorkeling, bird watching, or tours of the bay.
 This creates a vibrant tourism-based economy centered around these communities, and a constant impact of pressure on the bay.

-Espiritu Santo Bay (ESB), however, remains perfectly positioned in a remote wilderness, an area devoid of tourism and the impacts of population and people.
-There is a small community of about 95 lobster fishermen and their families that live in Punta Herrero, the only human settlement on the entire bay.
+Espiritu Santo Bay, however, remains perfectly positioned in a remote wilderness, an area devoid of tourism and the impacts of population and people.
+There is a small community of approximately 95 lobster fishermen and their families that live in Punta Herrero, the only human settlement on the entire bay.
 Only seven boats have legal access to fish in the bay.
 This combination of remoteness, lack of human population, and limited access is what makes ESB unique, and one of the most pristine resources left in the region to target fish untouched by human influences.

-There are simply very few places left in the world with the same sort of unspoiled natural resources as can be found in ESB.
-Robust and healthy populations of bonefish, permit, tarpon, and snook abound in its flats, creeks, and lagoons.
+There are simply very few places left in the world with the same sort of unspoiled natural resources found in ESB.
+Robust and healthy populations of bonefish, permit, tarpon, and snook abound in its flats, creeks, and backcountry lagoons.
 And nobody has better access to or more intimate knowledge of the bay than the guides at Espiritu Santo Bay Lodge, who have spent years guiding there with the former Paradise Lodge.

 For permit fishermen, especially, there may be nowhere else on the planet that can compare to ESB.
 The populations of fish are amazing; especially in the prime permit fishing months when water temperatures are ideal and schools of fish abound on the flats of ESB.